stevechk/jReload/README.md

 # jReload
-java library that allows on-the-fly recompilation and reloading of java source code
+Tiny java library that allows on-the-fly recompilation and reloading of java source code.

 Just grab the jreload.jar, and ensure your application is started with the line:
 <pre>